honestly-nuts/SCore-Utils/README.md

   2. You should make comments to explain what a line or block does
   3. You should create non-gibrish variable and function names.
 #### 3. Program standards
   1. You should always make a test file in the tests directory for the devs to test your program.
-Currently I am working on the preprocessor to convert these into a txt file which you can perform the program on.
+Currently I am working on the preprocessor to genarate the txt files which you can perform the programs on.
-  Until then, just add them as tutorials. syntax guidelines are given in the test/syntax.test file.
+  Until the preprocessor is done, just add them as tutorials. syntax guidelines are given in the test/syntax.test file.

 # Conclusion